Your region has been set toAmericas

 Hermetia illucens, also known as black soldier fly (BSF), is the only insect species currently commercially viable for pet food applications.
 I strongly believe that BSF-derived ingredients can help us make the pet food industry more sustainable – and meet the increasing animal protein demand in the coming years.
 The pet food industry simply cannot rely on abundant amounts of traditional animal protein from side streams of meat production if there isn’t enough meat to feed humans.

-Traditional meat production is recognized as one of the leading causes of climate change.
+Traditional meat production is recognized as one of the leading causes of climate change, as we explain in our e-paper on the possibilities for moving towards a more sustainable pet food industry.
 Besides the large carbon footprint of the industry itself, cows also produce methane, which is one of the strongest greenhouse gasses.
 Insects suitable for use in pet food produce no methane at all and growing them requires a fraction of the food, water, and land resources.
 BSF larvae, for example, are grown in their natural habitat in Vietnam using controlled vertical farming systems with a high protein yield per square centimeter.

 BSF is not only a more sustainable alternative, but is also healthier and more nutritious than mainstream sources of animal protein, such as beef, pork, chicken, or even fish.
 BSF larvae are a source of high-quality protein and other nutrients, including essential amino acids, unsaturated fatty acids, minerals, and vitamins.
 Dried and frozen BSF larvae can be used in pet food applications directly, or further processed into BSF meal and BSF oil.